JanWielemaker/ffi/README.md

 # TBD

-  - C type qualifier
-    - plain
-    - struct
-    - union
+  - Get rid of the context pointer notion in c_memory.c
-    - enum
+    - Adjust cinvoke.c
+  - Allow for p[x] to be pointer at offset x